dimitra-savvani/UAV-swarm-navigation-and-target-check/Instructions/D_star_mul_iris_drones.md

 catkin build
 ```

-## Do the following to create the custom msg and srv.
+## Do the following to use the custom .srv files.

 * In the `CMakeList.txt` (which is under the src/motion folder of your catkin workspace), add the following lines: